 “Cognitive routines are social justice,” Hammond said after she attended Agency by Design Oakland fellow Tim Bremner’s workshop “How are cognitive thinking routines a tool for culturally responsive teaching?”

-In this article, you will read about the five Agency by Design thinking routines, and examples of them being used in both STE(A)M and the Humanities.
+In this post, you will learn about the five Agency by Design thinking routines and see examples of how they’re being used by Oakland teacher fellows, in both STEAM and Humanities classes.
 These thinking routines can be used in a variety of contexts and throughout many different grade levels.
-The more exposure and practice that students have with each routine, the more their capacity to think critically, as well as their sensitivities to design, will develop.
+The more exposure and practice that students have with each routine, the more they deepen their sensitivity to design and their capacity to think critically.

 This thinking routine is fundamental in developing not only a sensitivity to the design of objects, but also harnessing a person’s natural curiosities about the how and why of a creation.
 It allows learners to consider objects not only in their entirety, but also their parts and their purposes.
 We have seen learners use this routine with physical objects (pens, pencils, old computers, tacos) and even less physical objects such as websites or apps.
 It is a great way to introduce learners to a tool they may start to use (a screwdriver, or textbook) or something they might start to make or build (a kite, a website).
 Exploring the complexities and purposes activates the questions of how and why something is built the way it is, and helps empower makers to consider their own designs and creations more from both a micro- and macro-perspective.

-In this thinking routine, learners are asked to not only consider, or step inside, a system, but to look closely at one perspective within that system, and then consider their role within that system as well.
-A wonderful melding of Think, Feel, Care and Parts, Purposes and Complexities, this thinking routine supports a close study of macro-systems and micro-experiences.
+In this thinking routine, learners are asked to not only consider, or step inside, a system, but to look closely at one perspective within that system, and then consider their own role.
+A melding of Think, Feel, Care and Parts, Purposes and Complexities, this thinking routine supports a close study of macro-systems and micro-experiences.
 Zooming in and out of systems, perspectives and themselves, learners can explore the complexities and the effects of the various systems in this world.

 Similarly to the aforementioned thinking routines, this one helps to support looking closely and exploring complexity.
 Learners are again asked to step inside a system, and consider the parts of that system, the people involved in the system, and their interactions amongst each other.
 Living in an individualistic society can often times stifle us into only considering our own perspectives and zoom in on how we, as individuals, are impacted by a system.
 This thinking routine helps to expand learners’ minds to see that there are many actors within systems, some who have conflicting interests, some who benefit, and some who don’t.
 Like the Think, Feel, Care routine, this can be a powerful way to develop empathy towards different perspectives and experiences.